RaghuVaranKula/DisasterRespPipeline/README.md

 Your engagement can transform the way we respond to disasters.
 Join us in this journey towards a smarter, faster, and more effective response system.
 Together, we can build a resilient framework that not only addresses the immediate challenges but also prepares us for the uncertainties of the future.

 Let's make a difference, one message at a time.
-Your engagement can transform the way we respond to disasters.
-Join us in this journey towards a smarter, faster, and more effective response system.